 2. You need to change your perceptions.
 Change the way you communicate or change your own behaviour.
 The way you’re looking at things.

-1. Fear is your feeling Anxiety, concerning apprehension, worry, terrified, frightened, scared.
+1. Fear is your feeling of Anxiety concerning apprehension, worry, terrified, frightened, scared.

-2. You need to prepare yourself wisely and deal with whatever negativity situation is coming up, fear is to get yourself prepared to deal with something, we can deny the fear or not take action.
+2. You need to prepare yourself wisely and deal with whatever negative situation is coming up.
+Fear is to get yourself prepared to deal with something.
+We can deny the fear or not take action.
 We amplify it and start to think about what the worst thing that could happen instead of taking action.

 3. Get prepared.
 However, you can and deal with it.
 A good way to help with fear is help someone else.
 Outside events, take it one day at a time.

 Guilt or regret.

 1. Guilt is when you’ve violated or let someone violate one of your standards.

 3. Let it go.